spacelift-io/user-documentation/docs/integrations/chatops/slack.md

 - Confirming and discarding tracked runs.
 - Viewing planned and actual changes.

-Both of these actions require specific permissions to be configured using the login policy.
+Both of these actions require specific permissions to be configured using the login policy or granted via Slack manage access view.
 Confirming or discarding runs requires _Write_ level permissions while viewing changes requires _Read_ level permissions.
 The documentation sections about policies below describe how to setup and manage these permissions.

 !!! info